Goodnight, Jack Duckworth

 Both Bill Tarmey and Vicky Binns were wonderful.
 He was wisdom and experience and love.
 She was ‘whatever’ – a little bit flip, a little bit defensive, a lot guilty.
 She knew the weight of importance in what he was saying.
 She knew she had to listen, but she didn’t want to.
 They personified a hard-earned sense of justice and the callowness, and shallowness, of untested youth.
 Having been a callow and shallow youth myself, it was hard to watch, now older and able to see the stark truth of Jack’s words.
 That’s the scene, I thought.

 Then there was another.
-Jack, leaving his party early.
-Looking around the bar as is for the first time, or last time.
+Jack leaving his party early.
+Looking around the bar as if for the first time, or last time.
 Then Ken’s raising a glass in farewell to him.
 Well, I lost it then.
 The tears flowed for I knew what was going to come next.
-Then outside, the Street at night, from Jack’s viewpoint, as he looks at every inch of it from end to end.
-Then he went home.

 I have never seen a scene like this in Coronation Street, where we see something in the mind’s eye of a character.
 And a spirit returning.
 Both are done in American soaps often.
 I’m glad this time Coronation Street did it.
 Then a photo montage of Jack and Vera right in the middle of the episode.
 Unusual for Corrie and just lovely.
 Thank you, writers.